 So that’s exactly why I continually have to recommit to my freedom on a daily, sometimes hourly basis.
 Not because it’s something I need to earn again; because it’s something I have to accept again.
 Something I have to believe again.

-I break free every moment that I stand firm in the truth of who I am.
-Every time I refuse to be enslaved again to the lies of this world.
+I break free every time that I stand firm in the truth of who I am.
+Every time I refuse to be in bondage again to the lies of this world.

 There is no single moment of freedom.
 The day that I finally accepted that it would be a daily battle toward healing – a daily choice to recommit myself to defeating the lies and living in the truth, not an instantaneous decision to get better – that was the day I actually started to heal.